Envirometrix/plotKML/README.md

 #> Object written to: eberg_sf_MULTIPOINT__random_ID__.kml
 ```

-Then I can work with LINESTRINGS:
+Then I can work with LINESTRING, starting from `sp` example:

 ``` r
 # sp